-Divine Missions is inspired by Bountiful, and adds a questing system into Minecraft.
-Through the Shrine Block, you’re able to accept missions, and receive rewards for completing them.
+Divine Missions is inspired by Bountiful and adds a questing system into Minecraft.
+Through the Shrine Block, you’re able to accept missions and receive rewards for completing them.

 This is one of many of our Mod Wikis, here at Minecraft Guides.
 If you're interesting in finding out about more of Minecraft's Best Mods, then check out our dedicated section!
 We allow you to sort by Forge, Fabric, Minecraft Version and Genre!

 To get started with the mod, you’ll need to create a Shrine Block.
-To craft it, place a Crafting Table, Diamond and Gold Block inside a Crafting Table.
+To craft it, place a Crafting Table, Diamond, and Gold Block inside a Crafting Table.
 Use the image below as a reference.

 Once the Shrine has been crafted, place it down in your world.
 It’s luminous, so will light up the area around it too.
-Right click the Shrine to open it.
+Right-click the Shrine to open it.
 At the start, it might be empty and just look like a Book.
 After a short while, it will begin to fill up with Missions.

 Inside the Shrine Block, missions will begin to generate.
 To accept one, press the small green tick, and it will be added to your inventory.

 Missions will mostly reward Experience, but you can also expect to receive items like Ender Pearls and Emeralds.
-Once you’ve completed a mission, right click the Shrine Block with it to turn it in.
+Once you’ve completed a mission, right-click the Shrine Block with it to turn it in.

-Completing missions will give reputation for an aspect.
+Completing missions will give a reputation for an aspect.
 For example, creating a Hunt Aspect Mission will give you Hunt Reputation.
 Having more reputation will determine the rarity of missions, as well as their rewards and how often they show up in the Shrine.

-The Aspects (Deities) are as follows: Harvest, Forge, Hunt, Ocean and Wisdom.
-Whereas reputation levels are: Hated, Hostile, Unfriendly, Neutral, Friendly, Honored, Exalted and Paragon.
+The Aspects (Deities) are as follows: Harvest, Forge, Hunt, Ocean, and Wisdom.
+Whereas reputation levels are: Hated, Hostile, Unfriendly, Neutral, Friendly, Honored, Exalted, and Paragon.

 Divine Missions Mod Download